 Try a Stand-up Desk

-It might be wise to look into a stand up desk of varying heights.
+It might be wise to look into a stand-up desk of varying heights.
 There are dozens on the market and some could be upwards of thousands of dollars.
-I’ve worked with patient’s who’s work paid for a stand up desk, and all that was required was a signed doctor’s note.
-You might want to check with you HR department.
-But if you work will not provide you with a stand up desk and you are looking for an economical fix try putting your computer or monitor on top of a stack of books or a sturdy cardboard box.
+I’ve worked with patient’s who’s work paid for a stand-up desk, and all that was required was a signed doctor’s note.
+You might want to check with your HR department.
+But if you work will not provide you with a stand-up desk and you are looking for an economical fix try putting your computer or monitor on top of a stack of books or a sturdy cardboard box.